swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/Adopting ServiceLifecycle in applications.md

 runs each service in a separate child task, and handles individual services exiting or throwing.
 It also introduces the concept of graceful shutdown, which allows the safe teardown of all services in reverse order.
-Graceful shutdown is often used in server scenarios, i.e., when rolling out a new version and draining traffic from the old version (commonly referred to as quiescing).
+Graceful shutdown is often used in server scenarios, for example when rolling out a new version and draining traffic from the old version (commonly referred to as quiescing).

 ### How to use ServiceGroup?